gammapy/gammapy-meetings/2017-04-27/README.md

   Next release 0.7 very soon (before 1DC data release), in the coming weeks.
-* A lot has happened in the past few months in Gammapy: https://gammapy.readthedocs.io/en/latest/changelog.html
+* A lot has happened in the past few months in Gammapy: https://gammapy.readthedocs.io/en/latest/changelog.html (will add PRs from the past weeks today before making the release).
 * There has also been some work on the data format specs: https://gamma-astro-data-formats.readthedocs.io/en/latest/
     * Tarek Hassan added HDUCLASS header keys and support for energy-dependent